schuchert/schuchert.github.io/_posts/2018-07-21-ExperimentsInCss.md

 When this blog is out of draft, this section will be here but collapsed by default.
 {% include aside/end %}

-As the aside above says, when this blog is out of draft, the asside above will be expandable but collapsed by default.
+As the aside above says, when this blog is out of draft, the aside above will be expandable but collapsed by default.